-If you are sick on a midterm exam day, please email the instructor as soon as you are confident you should not come to the scheduled exam.
+If you are sick on a midterm exam day, please email the instructor as soon as possible.
 We would strongly prefer that you contact us to make an alternate arrangement than for you to come to the exam while you are ill.
 If you do show up for an exam and you are clearly ill, we will make alternate arrangements with you.
 It is much better for you to email ahead of time and not attend (see page 4 for the missed exam policy).

-If you are sick on the final exam day, do not attend the exam.
-You must apply for deferred standing (an academic concession) through your faculty advising office (e.g. Arts Advising) as soon as possible.
+If you are sick on a final exam day, do not attend the exam.
+You must apply for deferred standing (an academic concession) through Arts Advising as soon as possible.
 Students who are granted deferred standing write the final exam/assignment at a later date. (see page 4 for the missed exam policy)

-If I (the instructor) am sick: I will do my best to stay well, but if I am ill, develop COVID symptoms, or test positive for COVID, then I will not come to class.
+If I (the instructor) am sick: I will do my best to stay well, but if I am ill, then I will not come to class.
 If that happens, here's what you can expect: